zuozhenggh/learning-library/oci-library/oci-hol/oci-hpc/hpc-wrf/wrf-wps-setup-install-run-cluster/wrf-wps-setup-install-run-cluster.md

     ![Screenshot of ncview](images/nc5.png)
     From our prediction you can see that some changes have occured when we look at the same area six hours later.
 There are many variables to explore, so have fun.

-    With this you have learned how to set up and configure WRF to run weather predictions with real data.
+    With this you have learned how to set up and configure WRF to run weather predictions with real data on an HPC Cluster.
+There are many variables and configurations to explore, so have fun.
-    I'll set up a smaller guide on what to do to change up the experiment with new data.

-    You may proceed to the next lab to learn what to do to change up the experiment with new data.

 ## Acknowledgements
 * **Author** - Brian Bennett, Solution Engineer, Big Compute
 * **Last Updated By/Date** - Brian Bennett, Big Compute, December 2020